 If you spend any time with cybersecurity professionals, they will let you in on a dirty secret of the industry.
 End user behavior, such as choosing weak passwords, is a major contributing cause to hacking incidents.
 Using a password management system to evaluate password strength is an excellent first step.
 Criteria to evaluate password strength include: length, use of words (e.g. using “password” as a password), or a string of consecutive characters (e.g. 123456789).

-Tip: Instead of exclusively relying on training to prevent weak passwords, use a password management solution like Password Station to enforce strong passwords.
+Tip: Instead of exclusively relying on training to prevent weak passwords, use a password management solution like Password Management to enforce strong passwords.

 3. Reduce system access when possible